G4lile0/tinyGS/README.md

 # ESP32-OLED-Fossa-GroundStation for Platformio
-Groundstation for the the Fossasat-1 Satellite
+Groundstation for the Fossasat-1 Satellite

 ## Supported boards
 * **Heltec WiFi LoRa 32 V1**